kattouf/Sake/docs/troubleshooting.md

 ### Getting Help and Providing Feedback

-If you encounter other problems or have any feature requests, feel free to open an issue on GitHub: [https://github.com/kattouf/Sake/issues](https://github.com/kattouf/Sake/issues)
+If you encounter other problems or have any feature requests, feel free to open an issue on [https://github.com/kattouf/Sake/issues](https://github.com/kattouf/Sake/issues)